theandrew168/pg2s3/README.md

 It has nothing to do with a backup's age or total bucket size.
 If `backup.schedule` is set, you'll want to consider the scheduling frequency when determining an appropriate retention count.

-The following settings are required to run pg2s3:
+The following settings are available for pg2s3:

 | Setting            | Required? | Description |
 | ------------------ | --------- | ----------- |